ClearBlade/iva-tasks/README.md

 ## Running and testing a task locally

-- Once you have your task folder setup, you can run the task using
+- Once you have your task folder setup, you can run the task using: \
 ``` python -m venv ./venv && venv/bin/pip install -r requirements.txt && venv/bin/python mqtt_listener.py --platformURL=<platform-url> --messagingURL=<messaging-url> ```